dataPulverizer/KernelMatrixBenchmark/README.md

 ### Package Managers & Package Ecosystems

 In terms of documentation, usage and features, D’s Dub package manager is the most comprehensive.
 D also has a rich package ecosystem in the [Dub website](https://code.dlang.org/), Julia’s package manager runs tightly integrated with GitHub and is a good package system with good documentation.
-Chapel has a package manager but does not a highly developed package ecosystem.
+Chapel has a package manager but does not have a highly developed package ecosystem.

 ### C Integration